General information

 The camera

-The Gamma Camera that takes the pictures has an open design and the majority of patients complete the test without any discomfort.
+The Gamma Camera used to take the pictures has an open design and the majority of patients complete the test without any discomfort.